hunterbdm/ANBAIO2captcha/README.md

 # Run

 0. Put your 2captcha apikey into apikey.txt
+1. Put your proxies(if any) into proxies.txt (Proxies are NOT required)
-1. In AIOBOT, open the captcha solver for whichever site you want to use.
+2. In AIOBOT, open the captcha solver for whichever site you want to use.
 You can minimize it after you open it.
-2. Open cmd as Administrator
+3. Open cmd as Administrator.
-3. Change directory to ANBAIO2captcha folder
+4. Change directory to ANBAIO2captcha folder.
+Example: 'cd C:\Users\Hunter\Desktop\AdidasQueuer-master'
-4. 'python ANBAIO2captcha.py'
+5. 'python ANBAIO2captcha.py'

 DM me on twitter @hunter_bdm with any questions.